Unpacking Coaching Webinar

 March 20, 2019

-This webinar will unpack the action planning component of the PBC cycle.
-Presenters will discuss identifying an action plan goal, the components of an effective action plan, and the coach practitioner collaborative relationship during the action planning process.
-The webinar will end with presenters answering questions from participants.
+This webinar unpacks the action planning component of the PBC cycle.
+Presenters discuss identifying an action plan goal, the components of an effective action plan, and the coach practitioner collaborative relationship during the action planning process.

 Certificate of Attendance